 What is a Stress Fracture?

 One of the most common injuries in sport is a stress fracture.
 Stress fractures are tiny cracks in a bone.
-Stress fractures are caused by the repetitive application of force through the bone that isn’t strong enough.
+The repetitive application of force causes stress fractures through the bone that isn’t strong enough.
 Essentially, the bone is weaker than is required for the activity demands or exercise intensity.

-The most common stress fractures occur in runners, but stress fracture can occur due to the demands of your sport. eg lumbar spine stress fractures in gymnasts and cricket bowlers.
+The most common stress fractures occur in runners, but stress fracture can occur due to your sport’s demands. e.g. lumbar spine stress fractures in gymnasts and cricket bowlers.
 Common running stress fractures include foot (navicular, metatarsal), tibia (shin splints).

-Stress fractures also can arise from normal use of a bone that’s been weakened by a condition such as osteoporosis.
-Overcoming an injury like a stress fracture can be difficult because they normally occur in very active people, who hate not to exercise!
+Stress fractures can also arise from the everyday use of a bone weakened by a condition such as osteoporosis.
+Overcoming an injury like a stress fracture can be difficult because they usually occur in very active people who hate not to exercise!

 Stress Fractures occur in 2 scenarios: